j-mohammadi/RL-RacingCar/README.md

 Now that we have the environment, the actions for the agent and the inputs of the model, we need a way to tell the agent if its action are rewarded in regard of the current state.

-We choose here to be very simple and to assign the reward to be proportional to the distanc travelled in the right direction.
+We choose here to be very simple and to assign the reward to be proportional to the distance travelled in the right direction.
 The angle of the right direction depends on the part of the track the car is in, thanks to the `checkCluster()` method.

 The part of the code that deals with the speed reward is written just below: